Christel Boom

-Christel Boom (née Meerrettig, married name Christel Guillaume; 6 October 1927 – 20 March 2004) was an East German intelligence agent who worked for the Stasi to infiltrate the Social Democratic Party of Germany (SPD), the ruling party of West Germany from 1965 to 1983.
+Christel Boom (née Meerrettig, married name Guillaume; 6 October 1927 – 20 March 2004) was an East German intelligence agent who worked for the Stasi to infiltrate the Social Democratic Party of Germany (SPD), the ruling party of West Germany from 1965 to 1983.
 Alongside her husband, Günter Guillaume, she helped to orchestrate the infiltration of the West German Chancellor Willy Brandt's government.
 The pair passed NATO and SPD information to the Stasi between 1969 and 1974.
 Their exposure as spies in 1974, dubbed the Guillaume affair, was part of a chain of events which led to Brandt's resignation as Chancellor the same year.

 Along with her husband, Christel was arrested and imprisoned for seven years, before being released as part of prisoner exchange in 1981.
 On their return to East Germany, the pair returned to work for the Stasi, and were awarded the Order of Karl Marx.
 Christel divorced Guillaume shortly after, feeling betrayed that his confession had led to their imprisonment.
 She retired in western Berlin after German reunification, and died in 2004.

 Early life

 Christel Ingeborg Margarete Meerrettig was born on 6 October 1927 in Allenstein, East Prussia, Germany (modern Olsztyn, Poland).
 She was the illegitimate daughter of a farm worker, Erna Meerrettig.
 Her mother married a successful Dutchman, Tobias Boom, the technical director of a tobacco factory in East Prussia, in the early 1930s.
 Boom adopted Christel, and undertook to give her a good upbringing.
 The family moved to Leisnig, but was broken up during the Second World War when Christel's adoptive father was arrested and held in Nuremberg for being a hostile foreigner after the German invasion of the Netherlands in 1940.
 He was released, but was physically and mentally affected, and died in 1944.
-Christel had been training as a medical technical assistant, but the end of the war in 1945 prevented her from completing her training.
+Christel had been training as a medical technical assistant, but the end of the war in 1945 prevented her from completing her learning.
 Instead, she trained as a typist, receiving private lessons in typewriting and shorthand.
 Finding job prospects limited in Leisnig, she moved to East Berlin and found work as a secretary at the headquarters of the Committee of the Fighters for Peace, a communist front organisation.

-She met Günter Guillaume in 1950, who worked as a photographer for a publishing house.
+She met Günter Guillaume, who worked as a photographer for a publishing house, in 1950.
 Their relationship moved quickly; they were engaged within a few months, and married on 12 May 1951 in Leisnig.
 After living for a short while with Guillaume's mother, they were assigned an apartment in Lehnitz, about 35 km north west of Berlin.
 Christel's mother, Erna, joined them in 1953.
 Günter travelled to West Germany a few times in the early 1950s for the Stasi, before the couple received training from the Main Directorate for Reconnaissance (HVA), the foreign intelligence service arm of the Stasi, for their infiltration.